-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Quarterly Period Ended March 31, 2019

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 0-19125

-Ionis Pharmaceuticals, Inc.

-(Exact name of Registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(IRS Employer Identification No.)

-2855 Gazelle Court, Carlsbad, CA

-(Zip Code)

-(Address of Principal Executive Offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Name of each exchange on which registered Trading symbol Common Stock, \$.001 Par Value The Nasdaq Stock Market, LLC "IONS" Securities registered pursuant to Section n 12(g) of the Act: None

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "scelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer

-Accelerated filer

-Non-accelerated filer

-Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12(b)-2 of the Securities Exchange Act of 1934).
-Yes No

-The number of shares of voting common stock outstanding as of May 2, 2019 was 140,322,994.
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SE ECTION 13 OR 15(d) OF THE SECURITIES EXCHANG E ACT OF 1934 For the Quarterly Period Ended June 30, 2019 OR ☐ TRANSITION REPORT PURSUANT TO S ECTION 13 OR 15(d) OF SECURITIES EXCHANGE AC T OF 1934 For the transition period from to Commission file number 000-19125 Ionis Pharmaceuticals, Inc. (Exact name of Registrant as specified in its charter) Delaware (State or other jurisdiction o incorporation or organization 33-0336973 (IRS Employer Identification No.) 2855 Gazelle Court, Carlsbad, Ca (Address of Principal Executive C 92010 (Zip Code) 760-931-9200 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the A ct: Title of each class Name of each exchange on which registered Trading symbol Common Stock, \$.001 Par Value The Nasdaq Stock Market LLC "IONS" Securities registered pursuant to Section 12(g) of of the Act: None (1) has filed all reports required to be filed by Section 13 or registrant was required to file such reports), and (2) has be has submitted electronically and posted on its corporate von S-T (§232.405 of this chapter) during the preceding 12 is a large accelerated filer, an accelerated filer, a non-acted filer," "accelerated filer," "smaller reporting company Large Accelerated Filer ⊠ 1 Accelerated Filer \square Non-accelerated Filer \Box Smaller Reporting Company □ Emerging Growth Company □ If an emerging growth company, indicate by ch financial accounting standards provided pursuant to Sect eck mark if the registrant has elected not to use the extend ion $7(a)(2)(B)$ of the Securities Act. \square ed transition period for complying with any new or revise Indicate by check mark whether the registrant is s a shell company (as defined in Rule 12(b)-2 of the Securit ies Exchange Act of 1934).
+Yes □ No ⊠ The number of shares of voting common stock outstandi ng as of August 1, 2019 was 140,500,298.